Consensys/eth-lightwallet/README.md

 Set the default HD Derivation path.
 This path will be used if the `hdPathString` is omitted from other functions.
 This is also the path that's used if the keystore is used with the Hooked Web3 Provider.

-### `keystore.generateNewAddress(password [, num, hdPathString])`
+### `keystore.generateNewAddress(pwDerivedKey [, num, hdPathString])`

 Generates a new address/private key pair from the seed and stores them in the keystore.
-The private key is stored encrypted with the users password.
+The private key is stored encrypted with the users password derived key.
 If the integer `num` is supplied a batch of `num` address/key pairs is generated.
 If `hdPathString` is supplied the new key pairs are generated at that HD Path, otherwise they are generated at `defaultHdPathString`.

 ### `keystore.deserialize(serialized_keystore)`